 Bernard passionately serves his pro bono clients.
 He has represented underserved San Diego residents to resolve guardianship disputes and individuals from Afghanistan to apply for asylum in the United States.

-Before joining Fish, Bernard was an intern to the Honorable Jimmie Reyna of the United States Court of Appeals for the Federal Circuit and an extern to the Honorable John Tunheim of the United States District Court for the District of Minnesota.
+Before joining Fish & Richardson, Bernard was an intern to the Honorable Jimmie Reyna of the United States Court of Appeals for the Federal Circuit and an extern to the Honorable John Tunheim of the United States District Court for the District of Minnesota.